 Provides quality control oversight to ensure that project goals are met and prevent cost overruns resulting from construction change orders.

 Utilizes a triple bottom line decision model to analyze project alternatives.

 Leads the engineering, permitting and public involvement components of technically and politically complex capital projects.

 Represents the City and makes presentations to City officials, other jurisdictions or organizations and the general public to explain technical design features, project priorities, or project modifications requiring additional funding.

 Leads the public involvement component of complex capital projects.
 Coordinates project planning and design with property owners, interested citizens and other affected city departments and agencies.
 Responds to customer inquiries and complaints.
 Provides technical assistance to help resolve issues.

 Prepares and administers consultant contracts for general and specialized design services.

 Assists Property Services staff in the acquisition of needed easements or property rights.

 Provides technical support to other sections within the Utilities Department as well as other city departments, regulatory agencies and other jurisdictions.

-At least six (6) years of experience designing of municipal water, sanitary sewer, storm drainage, and open stream projects; or
+Five (5) years of experience designing of municipal water, sanitary sewer, storm drainage, and open stream projects preferred;

 Bellevue is the fifth largest city in Washington, with a population of more than 130,000.
 It is the high-tech and retail center of the Eastside, with more than 130,000 jobs and a skyline of gleaming high-rises.
 You can learn a lot about the city from news releases, the It's Your City newsletter and Bellevue Television.